 Very few details are known about this new superyacht as yet, but these pictures show that the steel hull supports an aluminium superstructure.
 It is understood that Project 1007 will take the place of the recently launched 96 metre Project Vertigo in the yard’s Makkum shed.

-This four-deck displacement yard is being built to Lloyd’s Registry standards and features a dramatic architectural curve that links the main deck with the upper deck.
+This four-deck displacement yacht is being built to Lloyd’s Registry standards and features a dramatic architectural curve that links the main deck with the upper deck.
 Hatches in the topsides hint at a side-loading tender garage and a fold-out superyacht beach club, although those features are yet to be confirmed by the yard.

 The collaboration with Michael Leach Design is significant as the UK-based studio has previously worked on the iconic 96 metre Blohm + Voss superyacht Palladium and one other Feadship yacht, the 67 metre Anna.